samber/do/docs/docs/getting-started.md

 ## Service registration and invocation

 Services can be declared as a singleton or a factory.
-In this example, we will create 2 services `Car` and `Engine`, with a simple dependency relation.
+In this example, we create two services, `Car` and `Engine`, with a simple dependency relationship.

 Engine: